cardano-foundation/developer-portal/docs/get-started/aiken.md

 ## Hello World

-Looks like you are ready now to write and execute your first smart contract on Cardano.
-Visit the Aiken website and [start with their hello world example](https://aiken-lang.org/getting-started/hello-world).
+You are ready now to write and execute your first smart contract on Cardano.
+Have a look at the [hello world example contract](/docs/smart-contracts/aiken).

+Visit the Aiken website and explore [other examples](https://aiken-lang.org/getting-started/vesting).